-Second, a switch from a defined-benefit system to a defined-contribution system does not offer any substantial advantages if the size of the pension system remains the same.
-The reduction in the volatility of contribution rates is only in the order of one percentage point, and must be weighed against the increase in the volatility of replacement rates.
+Fourth, a switch from a defined-benefit system to a defined-contribution system offers some welfare gains if the size of the pension system remains the same.
+The reduction in the volatility of contribution rates outweighs the increase in the volatility of replacement rates.
+However, the increase in welfare is not large.

-To put these negative conclusions about the welfare effects of a paygo pension system into perspective, it is useful to point to a number of limitations of this study.
-First, it has not been shown that full privatisation of social security is Pareto-improving.
-The size of the pension system may simply be too large.
-A smaller pension may still offer a net welfare gain.
-Second, the pension scheme investigated here may be organized in a suboptimal way.
+It is useful to point to a number of limitations of this study.
+First, the calibration of the model leaves a few things to be desired: output and consumption are too volatile, and the correlation between wages and capital returns is too high.
+Second, the optimal size of the pension system has not been investigated.
+The size of the pension system may be either too large or too small.
+Third, the pension scheme investigated here may be organized in a suboptimal way.
 In comparison with the opening of a wage-indexed bond market (which would necessarily be welfare-improving), two aspects come to mind: the absence of a linkage between contributions and benefits in the current scheme, and the uniform contribution rate paid by all participants.
 Indeed, in the presence of a wage-indexed bond market, it would be optimal for young workers to short wage indexed bonds, rather than accumulate them.
+Fourth, we have not looked at the effects of other types of shocks, e.g. longevity shocks.